MakarenaLabs/Orator-Google-App-Engine/README.md

 ## Credits

-This project belongs to MakarenaLabs and source code was written by Enrico Giordano, distributed as CC BY license.
+This project belongs to MakarenaLabs and source code was written by Enrico Giordano.
 Original Orator library: https://github.com/sdispater/orator